Window blind: Cellular shades

 Cellular shades or cellular blinds, sometimes referred to as honeycomb shades, are a type of window blind made of a long and continuous fabric with a cellular structure when opened and fold onto themselves when closed.
 The honeycomb shades were introduced in 1985.
 The fabric is often made from soft paper or cloth-like material and is available in a variety of different structures including single cell, double cell or triple cell.
-Cellular blinds work by trapping air inside the cell structure once opened and create a barrier between the window surface and the room.
+Cellular blinds lessen the transfer of heat through windows by trapping air inside the cell structure once opened, creating a barrier between the window surface and the room.
 Due to the unavailability of standardized tests, no ranking system currently exists to compare the efficacy of these blinds.

-Windows and doors make up for almost one-third of a home's total thermal loss, according to the Department of Energy (United Kingdom).
-This applies to heat loss in winter as well as entry of undesired heat in summer.
-When air inside the room comes in contact with windows, it is cooled or warmed.
-By convection, this air then circulates around the room.
-Cell shapes in the blinds hold trapped air and create a barrier between the window surface and the room, thus lessening the transfer of heat.
-Shades, however, provide only slight control of air infiltration.
+In common with all blinds, cellular shades can reduce solar gain and provide room darkening.
+However, they provide only slight control of air infiltration from outside.

-In common with all blinds, cellular shades can reduce solar gain in summer and provide room darkening or blackout for sleeping.
-Like most other window treatments, they are raised and lowered with a string.
-Cordless cellular shades are available to reduce the risk of strangulation for small children.
-One may also have the option of lowering the top of the shade down, and/or the bottom of the shade up; commonly referred to as a Top-Down-Bottom-Up mechanism.
+Like most other window treatments, cellular shades are raised and lowered with a string.
+However, cordless varieties are available, which reduce the risk of strangulation for small children.
+Varieties also exist with the option of lowering the top of the shade down, and/or the bottom of the shade up; this is commonly referred to as a Top-Down-Bottom-Up mechanism.